 - Refugees in Mauritania: Teetering on the Brink

 - MSF Continuing Efforts for Malian Refugees in Mauritania

 - Hunger Strikes Malian Refugees Stranded in Mauritanian Desert

-This is an extract from MSF’s 2013 International Activity Report:
+This information is excerpted from MSF’s 2016 International Activity Report.